ConceptaNjolima/MyTNTResources/Week 2/[PM2.1]Prototype and test.md

 ### Introduction to prototyping (20 min)

 Details are in the deck.
 The phases of the design sprint are revisited.
 The role of UX designer is introduce.
 Prototyping and the value of prototyping is introduced.
-Three methods - drawing, low-fidelity mockup, high-fidelity interactive prototypes are discussed.
+Three methods - paper, low-md fidelity mockup, high-fidelity interactive prototypes are discussed.
 Large screen vs. small screen considerations are discussed.
 The goal for the prototype and the User Feedback Jamboree is set.

 ### Create paper prototype walk through (50 min)